security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

     As a general rule for shift ciphers, *the modulus is always the size of the alphabet, but you must start your alphabet at 0*.

+    To check your understanding of modular arithmetic, review [these examples on wikipedia](https://en.wikipedia.org/wiki/Modular_arithmetic#Examples).

     You may use [an online vignere cipher calculator](https://cryptii.com/pipes/vigenere-cipher) to check your work.
+If you use this calculator, remember to customize the default alphabet to include periods and underscores.

     {{ know_this_warning }}